Shark WS632 WandVac Review

 First is the dock for vacuum storage, which has a slot for the crevice tool.

-And there are several ways to store the vacuum as a stick vacuum or the handheld portion stored separately.
+There are several ways to store the vacuum, including as a stick vacuum or with the handheld portion stored separately.

 Shark WandVac storage option 1